Geology of the

 comparatively smooth, although the occurrence of a hard fossiliferous limestone

-in the middle of the group has occasioned a conspicuous and persistent cliff of
+middle of the group has occasioned a conspicuous and persistent cliff of

 erosion.